 Author Tabish Khair’s Night of Happiness is a difficult tale to slot.
-It has elements of a thriller, a paranormal tale, and also makes reference to real-life incidents like the Gujarat pogrom.
+It has elements of a thriller, and a paranormal tale, and also makes reference to real-life incidents like the Gujarat pogrom.

 The title of the book refers to the festival Shab-e-Barat, an occasion when certain Muslim communities visit the grave of their ancestors to pray and offer halva.